 ECO 112 - Principles of Macroeconomics

 BUS 301 - Business Law

 MIS 379 - Quantitative Methods for Business and Economics

 ACC 322 - Accounting Theory and Practice I

 FIN 433 - Financial Theory: Policy and Practice

 FIN 438 - Investment Theory

 FIN 460 - International Finance

 ECO 315 - Money and Banking

 Graduation Skills

 Graduation skills in Critical Thinking (CT), Quantitative Reasoning (QR), Speaking (S), and Writing (W) are embedded throughout the offered courses and are met by completing the major.
 Transfer students must consult an advisor about potential adjustments to their course requirements to fulfill each of these skills.

 Note: All business majors are encouraged to take KEY 490 - Vocation and the Meaning of Success to fulfill the Augsburg Core Curriculum Senior Keystone requirement.

-Business Finance Certificate Program

-The Business Finance Certificate provides students with the knowledge needed to pursue positions in the banking or brokerage industry, provides basic background for Series 6, 7, 63 examinations, and will partially meet requirements for the Level I CFA examination.
-It is designed for students who want to supplement a previously obtained Bachelor's degree or who are looking to enhance skills in their current job or to pursue a new career.
-The Business Finance Certificate is available to non-degree-seeking students and is available through the AU program.
-The certificate consists of six courses: ECO 112, ACC 221, FIN 331, 433, 438, and ECO 315.

-Students are required to be in Math Placement Group 3.
-They must also have a background in computer skills (especially spreadsheets), or take MIS 260 before admission to the certificate program.
-Students must achieve a minimum 2.0 grade point average in all Business Finance Certificate courses.

 International Business

 The objective of the international business major is to prepare students for the increasingly competitive and interdependent international business world with which they must cope.
 It is absolutely necessary for American graduates to be fully informed about how to compete and do successful business outside the US as well as in the US market where much of their competition is from foreign firms.

 Students will learn about business transactions between and within countries, exchange rates, the laws and logistics of international trade, and investments made in foreign markets.
 Knowledge of other cultures is crucial to being a successful international business person.
 Besides your studies in business, finance, banking, and the like, you will also learn about different cultures and societies.
 A major in international business will lead you to exciting careers in a global context.

 Degree and Major Requirements

 International Business Major

 Business Core Requirements

 Seven courses including: